 To loosen those tight shoulders and stiff necks, a deep tissue massage can really help break down tension in the body and leave you recharged and refreshed.

-Deep tissue massage aims to connect with deeper muscles, tendons, ligaments and most importantly the fascia. (a kind of connective tissue that runs throughout our body) When muscle fascia, also known as myofascia is realigned, it is often referred to as myofascial release and deep tissue massage has elements of this type of massage as well as more traditional massage therapy techniques.
+Deep tissue massage aims to connect with deeper muscles, tendons, ligaments and most importantly the fascia (a kind of connective tissue that runs throughout our body).
+When the connective tissue surrounding the muscles is released, pain and restrictions often dissipate and the body can realign and rebalance.

 - Stiff necks